EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

                             ROLLBACK TRANSACTION;
                         END;

                     /* Handle the error here, cleanup, et cetera.
-In most cases it is best to bubble up the error to the application to be handled and/or logged. */
+                       In most cases it is best to bubble up (THROW) the error to the application/client to be displayed to the user and logged.
+                    */
                     THROW;
                 END CATCH;
             END;